solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

         - Each with 4 CPU cores and 32 GB memory
     - Database size: 500 MB

-The development standards that Terra Firm has established include DevOps automation to deploy the web application code to the front end servers.
-They also utilize Git for version control for all their development teams.
+The development standards that Terra Firm has established include DevOps automation to deploy the web application code to the front-end servers.
+They also use Git for version control for all their development teams.

 This initial workload utilizes components that represent those used by most of their workloads throughout the on-premises datacenter. in their on-premises datacenter.
 They need to start with creating a migration plan around this workload to prove the larger overall strategy that will be implemented.
 According to Nedry, “It’s really important we have a solid migration plan, as we will be sunsetting our on-premises datacenter in the next 2 to 3 years.”